 Exclusions

-However, there are some scenarios that are not covered under the scope of the ITC A such as
+However, some scenarios are not covered under the scope of ITC A, such as.

 1. Ordinary leakage or losses incurred in the weight or volume of the shipment.